-The Founder of BRI has two businesses that may help you,
+The Founder of BRI also owns two businesses that may be a help to you.

 Examining the Pentecostal Statement of Faith - "What We Believe"